WiseLibs/better-sqlite3/API.md

 Runs a [WAL mode checkpoint](https://www.sqlite.org/wal.html).

-By default, this method will execute a checkpoint in "PASSIVE" mode, which means it might not perform a *complete* checkpoint if other processes are reading or writing to the database.
+By default, this method will execute a checkpoint in "PASSIVE" mode, which means it might not perform a *complete* checkpoint if other processes are using the database at the same time.
 If the first argument is `true`, it will execute the checkpoint in "RESTART" mode, which ensures a complete checkpoint operation.

 If you aren't accessing the database from multiple processes, you should only need PASSIVE mode.